 You will be notified if you have been invited to participate in a virtual interview.
-Interviews will take place the week of April 9th.
+Interviews will take place the week of August 26th-August 30th.

 Part 3 – Selection

 You will be notified if you have been selected to join the Rhode Island Teaching Policy Fellowship.
-If accepted, you will commit to attending the kick-off convening in August, monthly sessions throughout the fellowship and participating in working groups to go deep on an issue and advocate for necessary policy changes.
+If accepted, you will commit to attending the kick-off convening on September 27th and 28th, monthly sessions throughout the fellowship and participating in working groups working with policymakers and practitioners to go deep on an issue and advocate for necessary policy changes.

 Click here to nominate a teacher!

-If you have any questions about applying for the fellowship, please contact Sasha Zuflacht, at firstname.lastname@example.org
+If you have any questions about applying for the fellowship, please contact Christopher Marino, at firstname.lastname@example.org